 Everyone welcome, free of charge.
 Please check back periodically for updates.
 Thanks to Viles Arboretum (153 Hospital Street, Augusta) for hosting our annual winter presentations.
-All presentations will be at 7pm in the Viles Conference room (right/south side of building).
+All presentations are in the Viles Conference room (right/south side of building).

 Presentations coordinated by Howard Lake and Margaret Viens